Martiul/Crypto-Tax-Calculator/README.md

 *   Determining Exchange Rates
     * the profit/loss in CAD for the second example of the previous point can only be calculate if the BTC/CAD rate is known and either the LTC/CAD or EUR/CAD rate are known
-    * Exchange rates for cryptocurrency flucuates every hour and must be found for every transaction
+    * Exchange rates for cryptocurrency flucuate every hour and must be accounted for in every transaction

 ### How the Program Overcomes These Difficulties